julianvollmer/node-websockets/doc/base.md

     });

 Emitted when an error happens (e.g. too big frame, invalid frame encoding).
-`error` should be an instance of `Error` the developer should decide what then to do.
+`error` should be an instance of `Error` the developer can decided how to proceed.

 ### Event: 'message'

 Example:

-    wsbase.on('message', function(message, sid) {
+    wsbase.on('message', function(message, wssocket) {
-        wsb.send('A WebSocket has sent ' + message);
+        wssocket.send('You have sent me ' + message);
     });

-Emitted each time a text frame is received.
-`message` is the payload as string and `sid` the id of the endpoint which has sent the frame.
+Emitted each time a text frame is received. `message` is the payload as string if we have a text frame or a buffer if we have a binary frame. `wssocket` is the instance of `WebSocketSocket` which has sent us the messsage.